 Course two: Creating Community Playbooks (PBK)

-A community or team playbook is a key piece of community scaffolding that can support staff, members, and community champions in working together in a productive and inclusive way.
+A community or team playbook (sometimes also called a collaboration guide or contributor guide) is a key piece of community scaffolding that can support staff, members, and/or community champions in working together in a productive and inclusive way.
 This course will use CSCCE’s community playbook framework and supporting templates to guide participants in creating this valuable documentation for their community.
 Co-working sessions with guest mentors will add additional, practical perspectives about implementation.

 Visit the course webpage for more information.